 In 1989, the Society purchased the home of Benajah and Rachel Wolcott, the first two keepers of the Marblehead Lighthouse.
 The property is today owned by Danbury Township and the Society continues to operate the Keepers House as a “pioneer home” and adjoining property known as The Annex as a gift shop and small museum.

 The Society receives funds through memberships, donations, grants, and specific projects.
-It publishes a “Keepers House” coloring book, an oral history series entitled “The People of Ottawa County-Oral Histories” of which Volume VII is presently underway, and a Combined Atlas of Ottawa County: Hardesty 1874/Goodman 1900.
-In November, 2016 it produced History of Ottawa County—The First 175 Years, a book detailing the County’s history in narrative and photographs.
+It publishes a “Keepers House” coloring book, an oral history series entitled “The People of Ottawa County-Oral Histories” recently publishing Volume VII---The Stories Continue, and a Combined Atlas of Ottawa County: Hardesty 1874/Goodman 1900.
+In November, 2016 the Society produced History of Ottawa County—The First 175 Years, a book detailing the County’s history in narrative and photographs.

 The Skirmish On The Peninsula